 The operation of any tractor can result in foreign objects thrown into the eyes, which can result in severe eye damage.
 Always wear safety glasses or eye shields while operating your tractor or performing any adjustments or repairs.
-We recommend a wide vision safety mask over spectacles or standard safety glasses.
+We recommend standard safety glasses or a wide vision safety mask worn over spectacles.

-HOW TO USE YOUR TRACTOR TO SET PARKING BRAKE (See Fig. 6)
+HOW TO USE YOUR TRACTOR

+TO SET PARKING BRAKE(See Fig. 4)